Fraud Defense in Los Angeles

 - Employment fraud

 Penalties for fraud are determined by many factors, including the charge and how the actions are classified.
 There must be sufficient proof of the fraud.
-Felony charges typically carry harsher punishments than those charged as misdemeanors.
+Felony charges typically carry harsher punishments than misdemeanors.
 Those convicted of fraud should reasonably expect to compensate for damages.
-Jail times and heavy fines are also potential forms of punishment.
+Jail time and heavy fines are also potential forms of punishment.

 In California, the penalties for fraud can vary depending on the specific type of fraud committed and the value of the property or assets involved.